mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Additional Features.rst

 Adding by API
 =============
-Additionally to the Annotation method you can add items to the Navigation through the \Admin\Core\API::addNavigationItem($name, $position, $arguments, $priority).
+Additionally to the Annotation method you can add items to the Navigation through the \Expose\Core\API::addNavigationItem($name, $position, $arguments, $priority).

 name
     specifies the Title for the NavigationItem